ajurenoks/openpyxl_task_1/README.md

-# openpyxl_task_1
+# Course DIP225 practical task Nr.1

-Course DIP225 practical task Nr.1
+**you should submit your program in result.py file**

 Write a program that reads information from the file "test1.xlsx" located in the "tests" folder and calculates the number of people whose salary is higher than 3000 EUR per month.